 Anyways, you don’t always have to pick AutoCAD, especially when it has some worthy contenders with the same critical functionality and supporting infrastructure.
 But be warned: The market is filled with horrible AutoCAD knockoffs, so it’s your duty (and ours) to distill which products are worth your time, especially if you’re a newcomer.

 We’ve done the legwork to bring you seven of the best AutoCAD alternatives in 2019.
-Two of them have made an appearance in our articles on the top professional CAD tools for 2018 and 30 best free CAD software tools for 2019.
+Two of them have made an appearance in our articles on the top professional CAD tools and 30 best free CAD software tools.

 Picking alternatives to AutoCAD is no easy task.
 While there may be several solutions out there, the answer can start and end with your industry, or how you want to use a CAD program.
 Therefore, we made our selection based on a few key factors: